 Your credit score is an important indicator of your credit history’s health, which impacts your overall financial wellness.
 If you have poor or fair credit, you could end up paying for it in the form of higher interest rates, denial of credit, and even higher auto and homeowner’s insurance premiums.

-Check your FICO credit score for free through Experian, one of the three national credit bureaus, to see where you stand.
-Then review your credit report, which you can also do for free through Experian or AnnualCreditReport.com.
+Once per year, you can request copies of your credit report from the three credit bureaus - Equifax®, TransUnion® and Experian® - through AnnualCreditReport.com.
 If you need to improve your credit score, your credit report will show you which areas you can address to achieve your goal.

 5. Refinance Your Loans

 If your credit has improved or market interest rates have dropped recently, you may be able to save money on certain debts by refinancing them.
 In 2020, for instance, mortgage rates hit several record lows, causing a staggering 105% increase in home refinancing demand.

 If you have a mortgage or auto loan, shop around and see if you might be able to take advantage of lower interest rates.
 Also, consider using a debt consolidation loan or balance transfer credit card to help you pay down credit cards at a lower rate.